I7-Examples/When-in-Rome-1/docs/source.txt

 You open your mouth to deny involvement, but she doesn't wait to hear it; instead she strips off her shoes and goes running after the thing.
 You watch her disappear into the darkness of the underpass; consider going home; then realize that you don't want to figure in this girl's mind as the man who set a rabid animal on her and then left her to her fate.";
 	move the creature to the player;
 	move the fedora to the Underpass;
-	move the handbag to the creature.
+	move the handbag to the creature;
+	pause the game.

 Getting handbag is a scene.
 Getting handbag begins when play begins.
-Getting handbag ends when the player does not carry the creature..
+Getting handbag ends when the player does not carry the creature.

 When getting handbag ends:
 	remove the creature from play.